dscho/ij-CMP-BIA/README.md

 * compile - using command "mvn compile" compiles the source code
 * test - using command "mvn test" runs all internal tests and show the results
 * install - using command "mvn install" combines the compile + tests and also install the plugin into the ImageJ/Fiji instance.
-Check the location of you ImageJ/Fiji in the pom.xml file (variable imagej.app.directory).
+If you provide the location of your ImageJ/Fiji (e.g. via -Dimagej.app.directory=/path/to/my/ImageJ.app/), the plugins will be installed there, too.

 Note: Download the ImageJ (http://rsbweb.nih.gov/ij) or Fiji (http://fiji.sc/Fiji) and chose related source to you Operation system (e.g Linux 64bit) or the Platform  independent
 Note2: the installation into plugin folder is done only it does not already exist so manual removing from plugin folder is needed